 Reporting Process Possible Interventions Monitoring Support Available Red Is there an immediate risk to the student or others?
 Occupational Health or Counselling Service can help determine this.
 Keep a file note of discussion with student, or noting how concern was raised, agreed actions.
-If possible, get student's consent to share information Head of Student Welfare informed, particularly indicating behaviours which have led to concern.
+If possible, get student's consent to share information Head of Disability and Wellbeing informed, particularly indicating behaviours which have led to concern.
 Telephone / email / face-to-face contact to ensure immediate well-being of student.
 Meet with student to discuss (refer to Occupational Health if concerns about Fitness to Study) Engage in incident procedures (Appendix B) Case meeting (extension of Student Multidisciplinary Team meeting) with relevant staff (if applicable) Make student aware of support services (internal or external) Determine appropriate follow-up (1 day, 1 week, 1 month and 6 month follow-up) in consultation with the student and if relevant, Student Multidisciplinary Team Regular reports to Student Multidisciplinary Team until coded green.
-For immediate risk: Student's GP Occupational Health Counselling Service Lifeline Student is likely to need ongoing support from appropriate external organisation, such as NHS, relevant statutory or voluntary organisations Amber Concern Identified School may follow academic progress procedures Contact Head of Student Welfare to advise of relevant support services If risk not clear, seek student's consent to share information with Student Multidisciplinary Team Meet with student to discuss Letter contact by School or Head of Student Welfare Telephone or email contact from person who knows student Make student aware of support services Determine 1 week, 1 month and 6 month follow-up.
+For immediate risk: Student's GP/Out of Hours Service Emergency Services Counselling Service Lifeline If appropriate refer to Occupational Health re: Fitness to Study (once immediate risk is resolved) Student is likely to need ongoing support from appropriate external organisation, such as NHS, relevant statutory or voluntary organisations Amber Concern Identified School may follow academic progress procedures Contact Head of Disability and Wellbeing to advise of relevant support services If risk not clear, seek student's consent to share information with Student Multidisciplinary Team Meet with student to discuss Letter contact by School or Head of Disability and Wellbeing Telephone or email contact from person who knows student Make student aware of support services Determine 1 week, 1 month and 6 month follow-up.
 Regular reports to Student Multidisciplinary Team until coded green.
 Learning Development Service Counselling & Wellbeing Service Disability Services Occupational Health International Student Support Postgraduate Centre School (academic issues) Students' Union Sabbatical Officers SU Advice Centre Green Student engaged with support, with no further concerns raised.
 Occasional check-in to see how student is going.
 At key points in academic year.
 As above